 The Commonwealth has a broad and diverse economy.
-Employment growth is solid, education levels are high, and population growth has approximated that of the U.S. this decade.
+Employment growth is solid, education levels are high, and population growth continues to leads the region despite falling below the U.S. average.
 The Commonwealth's economic fundamentals include significant strength in the health care, technology and education sectors, leaving it well positioned for solid gains going forward.
 Measured by per capita personal income, Massachusetts is the second wealthiest state in the nation.